 $1,500 - includes lunch voucher and field trip fees

 Participants are responsible for their own transportation and housing.
 Students must reside within a reasonable commuting distance of Drexel University College of Medicine during the full term of the program.
 The program does not provide housing.
-Residents of Philadelphia and its immediate PA and NJ suburbs will be given preference; if you do not reside in this area but can make your own arrangements for housing (e.g., with a relative) please provide your local address when you submit your application.
+Residents of Philadelphia and its immediate Pennsylvania and New Jersey suburbs will be given preference; if you do not reside in this area but can make your own arrangements for housing (e.g., with a relative) please provide your local address when you submit your application.

 What will a typical day be like?